A reporter once asked Thomas Edison how he felt failing one thousand times. He replied:

 Equip yourself to surmount challenges when they arise.

 4. Seek Advice

 Isolation is a killer of success.
 Don’t isolate yourself from people that can help you.
-Talk to someone either your mentor or an accountability partner about the circumstances.
+Talk to someone about the circumstances.

 If you had the opportunity to meet Abraham Lincoln or Thomas Edison, what questions would you ask?
 Perhaps, how Lincoln led the nation through one of the most significant moments in the history of the United States despite his inner troubles.
 How Edison failed forward until his dream of a light bulb for humanity came to reality.